 Smart Defence Project FIT FOR CSW

-Flexible and Interoperable Toolbox meeting the Future Operational Requirements in Confined and Shallow Waters (FIT FOR CSW).
+Flexible Interoperable Toolbox for Future Operational Requirements in Confined and Shallow Waters (FIT FOR CSW)

-Confined and Shallow Waters are an extremely complex and challenging operational environment that tactically favor’s smaller assets.
-The very specific, and unique conditions, demand for a broad set of scalable capabilities meeting the multifaceted operational requirements for the full range of military operations across the entire spectrum of missions.
+Confined and Shallow Waters (CSW) are an extremely complex operational environment.
+The very specific and unique conditions demand for a broad set of scalable capabilities meeting the multifaceted operational requirements for the full range of military operations across the entire spectrum of missions.

-This Smart Defence project is led by the COE CSW with DEU as Lead Nation; the program has already seen a preparatory meeting in September 2016 and the formal kick-off of the project is scheduled for the second quarter of 2017.
-Several nations are already participating; more have signaled interest in joining in.
+This Tier 1 Smart Defence (SD) project is led by the COE CSW with Germany as Lead Nation– in fact it is the first time that a COE drives such SD project!
+Several nations are already participating; more have signaled interest in joining.